davidul/kafka-samples/readme.md

 part of the image creation.
 You can download it directly from here
 [Kafka downloads](https://kafka.apache.org/downloads)
+or use the shell script provided in the `Makefile`.

 Use
 ```shell
 make download-kafka
 ```
-Kafka version is specified in `docker/.env` file.
+Kafka version is specified in [submodule](https://github.com/davidul/kafka-env) `kafka-env/docker/.env` file.

-Inside the Dockerfile is a COPY instruction, place the Kafka archive to `docker\kafka` or adjust the Dockerfile itself.
+Inside the Dockerfile is a COPY instruction, place the Kafka archive to `kafka-env\docker\kafka` or adjust the Dockerfile itself.

 ```dockerfile
 COPY kafka_$SCALA_VERSION-$KAFKA_VERSION.tgz /tmp/